 The roof you choose will influence everything including curb appeal, safety, and energy efficiency.
 That's why most homeowners have a difficult time deciding the best roof suited for their homes.
 The most important choices you must consider for your new roof are:

-- Roof material – Each roofing material has its pros and cons.
+- Roof material — Each roofing material has its pros and cons.
 The choice you make should depend on the climate you live in as well as your budget and personal preferences.
-A few local building choices are architectural shingles, composite shingles, and metal.
+A few local building choices are architectural shingles, composite shingles, and metal roofing (screw down or standing seam).

-- Soffit/Fascia – There are several choices when it comes to soffit and fascia materials.
-The most popular are vinyl, Hardie, LP, and wood.
+- Soffit/Fascia — There are several choices when it comes to soffit and fascia materials.
+The most popular are vinyl, Hardie, LP Smartside, and wood.
 Remember that they should complement the roofing material both aesthetically and practically.

-It’s common to make decisions about the house’s exterior based on visual appeal.
-Even though this is important, especially if you plan to increase home value, we highly recommend that you also focus on factors such as durability.
+It's common to make decisions about the house's exterior based on visual appeal.
+Even though this is important, especially if you plan to increase home value, we highly recommend that you also focus on factors such as durability, sustainability, and lifespan.

 Here are the top decisions for your house's new exterior:

-- Exterior veneers – Many architects love using brick for an exterior veneer.
-Why wouldn’t they?
+- Exterior veneers — Many architects love using brick for an exterior veneer.
+Why wouldn't they?
 Brick is very pleasant to look at and it can last up to 100 years.
-Keep in mind, there are other great options such as stucco, Hardie, vertical board & Batten, metal, and LP Smartside.
+Keep in mind, there are other great options such as stucco, Hardie, vertical board & Batten, metal siding, and LP Smartside.
+Each of these cladding systems have their pros and cons.

-- Porch ceiling – Often porch ceilings that don’t draw too much attention are selected.
-Popular choices include V-Groove pine, Hardie – Smooth, Hardie- Bead, and Sheetrock.
+- Porch ceiling — Often porch ceilings that don't draw too much attention are selected.
+Popular choices include V-Groove pine, Hardie — Smooth, Hardie- Bead, Luan, and Exterior grade Sheetrock.

 Interior options are similar to those for the exterior.